Our content may include links to products from our partners

 Personal Loan Origination Fee

 If the lender has to do a lot of work, the origination fee will be higher.
 A loan type that most lenders don’t typically approve is another reason they may charge a higher fee.
-A lender would know the types of loans he will approve in comparison to the ones he won’t.
+A lender has many types of loans, know which type he will approve in comparison to the ones he won’t.

 Loans that are risky pose less competition for lenders.
 Lenders are able to charge higher fees due to the amount of work they provide and the risk of default.